prisma/prisma1/docs/1.6/01-Quickstart/02-Fullstack/01-React/01-Apollo.md

   - [`database/seed.graphql`](https://github.com/graphql-boilerplates/react-fullstack-graphql/tree/master/basic/server/database/seed.graphql): Contains mutations to seed the database with some initial data.
 - `/server/src`
   - [`src/schema.graphql`](https://github.com/graphql-boilerplates/react-fullstack-graphql/tree/master/basic/server/src/schema.graphql) defines your **application schema**.
 It contains the GraphQL API that you want to expose to your client applications.
   - [`src/generated/prisma.graphql`](https://github.com/graphql-boilerplates/react-fullstack-graphql/tree/master/basic/server/src/generated/prisma.graphql) defines the **Prisma schema**.
-It contains the definition of the CRUD API for the types in your data model and is generated based on your `datamodel.graphql`. **You should never edit this file manually**, but introduce changes only by altering `datamodel.graphql` and run `prisma deploy`.
+It contains the definition of the CRUD API for the types in your data model and is generated based on your `datamodel.graphql`. **You should never edit this file manually**, but introduce changes only by altering `datamodel.graphql` and run `prisma1 deploy`.
   - [`src/index.js`](https://github.com/graphql-boilerplates/react-fullstack-graphql/tree/master/basic/server/src/index.js) is the entry point of your server, pulling everything together and starting the `GraphQLServer` from [`graphql-yoga`](https://github.com/graphcool/graphql-yoga).

 Most important for you at this point are `database/datamodel.graphql` and `src/schema.graphql`.